bradbunce/launchdarkly-java-sdk-demo/README.md

 The application demonstrates three feature flags:

-- `form-1-progress-meters` - Controls the visibility of progress meters
+- `dashboard-progress-meters` - Controls the visibility of progress meters
-- `form-1-line-chart` - Controls the line chart display
+- `dashboard-line-chart` - Controls the line chart display
-- `form-1-chart` - Controls the main chart display
+- `dashboard-chart` - Controls the main chart display
-- `form-1` - Keystone prerequisite flag for controlling the release of all 3 features at once
+- `dashboard` - Keystone prerequisite flag for controlling the release of all 3 features at once

 ## Development